Table of Contents

 Notes

-• Rúism is the main reason why Mandarin Chinese profanity usually involves one's mother.
+- This is the main reason why a number of Chinese insults and profanity are aimed at one's mother.